 We Are in an Alpha World Going Forward

-Valuations are currently higher than they’ve been over 90 percent of the time since 1950.
+Valuations are currently higher than they’ve been almost 90 percent of the time since 1950.
 History has shown us that when equity valuations are at similar levels, a lower return environment is likely to follow.
 The broader market appears to be in the sweet spot for stock selection, making more granular stock picking an important proposition to earn total returns to justify the risk budget allocation.

 Shiller P/E vs. 10-Yr Forward S&P Total Return (Since 1950)

 Return dispersions within the index have been steadily widening, shining more light on the separation between the winners and losers.
 Currently, the difference between the six-month trailing return for best performing stock compared to the worst performing stock sits above 60 percent, near the highest it has been in last two years.
 Increased dispersion among returns presents challenges for passive investors who are forced to maintain exposure to the entire index, including the laggards and losers.
 Conversely, this development presents a potentially favorable environment for high-conviction, active managers to showcase their stock picking skill and generate alpha for investors.

 The combination of unintended concentration risk to index investors, narrowing of market leadership and late cycle valuation concerns increases the opportunity to harvest single stock alpha.
 In addition, macro uncertainty and tightening of financial conditions has led to corporate debt levels reaching all-time highs, which could put pressure on cap-ex and stock buybacks.
 This is likely to create greater disparity between companies and an emphasis on high-quality, well-run businesses with conservative balance sheets becomes increasingly important for investors.